jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 # 4.4 List of AutoMR Keywords
-If any of the 'readrhf', 'readuhf', and 'readno' keywords is used, there is no need to write Cartesian coordinates in .gjf file (in fact AutoMR will not read coordinates in such case), since the geometry is already provided in the specified .fch(k) file.
+If any of the `readrhf`, `readuhf`, and `readno` keywords is used, there is no need to write Cartesian coordinates in .gjf file (in fact AutoMR will not read coordinates in such case), since the geometry is already provided in the specified .fch(k) file.

 ## 4.4.1 readrhf
 Read RHF (or ROHF) orbitals from a specified .fch file.
 Do not provide a UHF-type .fch file using this keyword.
 This keyword is usually used along with another keyword ist=3 (see Section 4.4.4 ist).